Brexit: Article 50 will be triggered next week

 "Last June, the people of the UK made the historic decision to leave the EU.
 Next Wednesday, the government will deliver on that decision and formally start the process by triggering Article 50," Brexit secretary David Davis said in a statement Monday.

-"We are on the threshold of the most important negotiation for this country for a generation.
+"We are on the threshold of the most important negotiation for this country for a generation," he added.
 "The government is clear in its aims: a deal that works for every nation and region of the UK and indeed for all of Europe -- a new, positive partnership between the UK and our friends and allies in the European Union."

 In response, Donald Tusk, President of the European Council, tweeted that he would present draft Brexit guidelines to the remaining 27 EU member states withing 48 hours.